Mikastiv/vk-kickstart/README.md

 ### Physical device selection

-You can set criterias to select an appropriate physical device for your application using `PhysicalDevice.Options`.
+You can set criterias to select an appropriate physical device for your application using `PhysicalDevice.Options`

 Note: VK_KHR_subset (if available) and VK_KHR_swapchain are automatically enabled, no need to add them to the list